fbpx

 If you choose not to eat dorado raw, then we recommend smoking it whole on the smoker or grill.

-Similar to how you’d roast a tuna head, you’ll be making soft, flakey mouth-watering deliciousness fall right off the bone.
-Feed that to your friends and family, and they’ll love you forever.
-If you can these fishes, you’ll be able to enjoy them year-round.
+Similar to roast a tuna head, you’ll make soft, flakey mouth-watering deliciousness fall right off the bone.
+Feed that to your friends and family; they’ll love you forever.
+If you can these fishes, you can enjoy them year-round.

 A top-grade pelagic species, to say the least!